RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 ## UI and UX

 ### User stories
 - As a visitor to the site, I want to be able to play the game.
-It would be nice if I can keep track of high scores, and even nicer if there is a scoreboard for multiple players. **Update:** having a scoreboard for multiple players that is centrally accessible would require a backend database that saves the scores, which is out of scope for this project.
+It would be nice if I can keep track of high scores, and even nicer if there is a scoreboard for multiple players.
+**Update:** having a scoreboard for multiple players that is centrally accessible would require a backend database that saves the scores, which is out of scope for this project.
 - In order to play the game I need to:
     1. See a board of pug pictures.
     1. Have the game animate which picture needs to be clicked on.
     1. Be able to click on these pictures.
     1. Have the game generate longer sequences of pictures that need to be clicked on in order, to make it more difficult as I progress.
-    1. Nice to have: scaling difficulty, by having more or less pictures on the board. **Update:** the difficulty isn't in the amount of pictures, but the length of sequence.
+    1. Nice to have: scaling difficulty, by having more or less pictures on the board.
+    **Update:** the difficulty isn't in the amount of pictures, but the length of sequence.
 Scaling difficulty is now implemented by having the game start off with longer or shorter sequences.
     1. Nice to have: a scoreboard, at least for individual players.
-- To see my own scores, I will click on "My high scores" in the navbar.
+- To view my highscores, I will click on "My high scores" in the navbar.
 This will take me to a page with my highscores.

     - Screenshots related to this user story: